 The internal Boy Scout records revealed how the organization mismanaged and hid sexual abuse allegations, which led to an avalanche of sexual abuse lawsuits over the next 13 years.
 In February 2020, the BSA buckled under the weight of all of the sex-abuse lawsuits and filed for Chapter 11 bankruptcy.
 Survivors of BSA sexual abuse, including thousands of members of Mormon Church-sponsored BSA troops, had until November 16, 2020 to submit proof of their claim to the bankruptcy court for possible settlement.

 As of September 2021, the Mormon Church has agreed to pay $250 million into a compensation fund for Boy Scout abuse victims.
-The Boy Scout compensation fund is one of the largest in U.S. history, totaling just under $1.9 million dollars.
-The compensation fund is part of BSA's proposed plan of reorganization.
+The compensation fund, totaling $2.6 billion in all, is part of BSA's proposed plan of reorganization.
 In order for the Boy Scouts to continue to operate, the plan must win approval from a majority of abuse victims and the bankruptcy court.

 Victims who missed the Boy Scouts bankruptcy deadline (or decided to opt-out) and victims who were abused by Mormon Church leaders and volunteers outside of the BSA, might be able to file individual lawsuits against the church.